wotakumoe/wotaku/docs/guides/music/echo.md

 # Other guides

 ## Blacklisting folder
 Echo scans all your music folders and displays them in the :material-symbols-files-outline: **Offline** extension.
-If you want to exclude a folder, go to :material-symbols-settings-outline-rounded: **Settings** -> :material-symbols-stream-rounded: **Extension** -> :material-symbols-files-outline: **Offline** and tap **Blacklist Folders**.
+If you want to exclude a folder, go to :material-symbols-settings-rounded: **Settings** -> :material-symbols-stream-rounded: **Extension** -> :material-symbols-files-outline: **Offline** and tap **Blacklist Folders**.
 Then, select the folders you don’t want Echo to scan.

 ## Changing lyrics provider
 Echo supports multiple lyrics providers.
 You can select your preferred provider from the player.